-- 1. Ability to draw & interpret technical drawings. - 2.
-Ability to plan the sheet layout for the given drawing. - 3.
-Ability to convert 2-D drawing to 3-D drawing & vice-versa. - 4.
-Ability to represent the various positions of planes & solids in different orientations. - 5.
-Ability to develop the solid surface for sheet metal working. - 6.
-Ability to use & demonstrate drafting package.
+- 1. Draw & interpret technical drawings. - 2.
+Plan the sheet layout for the given drawing. - 3.
+Convert 2-D drawing to 3-D drawing & vice-versa. - 4.
+Represent the various positions of planes & solids in different orientations. - 5.
+Develop the solid surface for sheet metal working. - 6.
+Use & demonstrate drafting package.

-List of Sheets:

-Sheet No.1: Engineering Scales & Curves

-Sheet No.2: Orthographic Projections

-Sheet No.3: Projection of Lines

-Sheet No.4: Application of Lines

-Sheet No.5: Projection of Planes

-Sheet No.6: Projection of Solids

-Sheet No.7: Section & Development of Solids

-Sheet No.8: Isometric Projections
+List of Sheets: (50% of the sheets to be drawn in Auto CAD) Sheet No.1: Engineering Scales & Curves Sheet No.2: Orthographic Projections Sheet No.3: Projection of Lines Sheet No.4: Application of Lines Sheet No.5: Projection of Planes Sheet No.6: Projection of Solids Sheet No.7: Section & Development of Solids Sheet No.8: Isometric Projections